SymbOS: Development and release

 SymbOS was originally developed for the Amstrad CPC.
-Its modular structure, with strict separation of general and hardware components, makes porting to other Z80-based systems comparatively easy.
+Its modular structure, with strict separation of general and hardware components, makes porting to other Z80-based systems with sufficient memory possible.

+Release 1.0 (May 2006) was the initial release and supported the Amstrad CPC.

+Release 1.1 (December 2006) added support for MSX2 computers.

+Release 2.0 (August 2007) added a port for the Amstrad PCW.

+Release 2.1 (August 2014) saw the support for additional MSX computers.

+Release 3.0 (August 2017) added support for Enterprise 64/128.

+Release 3.1 (December 2021) added additional hardware support for the platforms for video and mass storage.

+Release 4.0 (January 2025) saw the addition of Amstrad NC series, ZX Spectrum Next and the Virtual Machine edition.

-The MSX computers starting with the MSX2 standard have been supported since summer 2006.
-The Amstrad PCW port has been available since August 2007.
-Versions for the Enterprise 128, the SAM Coupé and such clones of ZXSpectrum as ATM-turbo 2+ and ZX-Evolution/BaseConf are possible, too, as they fulfill the requirements for SymbOS.
+Versions for the SAM Coupé and such clones of ZX Spectrum as ATM-turbo 2+ and ZX-Evolution/BaseConf are possible, too, as they fulfill the requirements for SymbOS.

 By keeping a basic condition for an operating system, the strict separation of hardware and application software by an intermediate layer, SymbOS applications run platform-independently on each computer and doesn't need to be adapted for different systems, with the obvious exception of applications that directly access particular hardware.